swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 We could stop there, but let's explore FsCheck some more.

-Encoding and decoding are inverses of each other, so we could equally well define a property that started with decoding, like this:
+Encoding and decoding are inverses of each other, so we could equally well define a property that started with decoding, and then encoded the result, like this:

 ```fsharp {src=#propDecodeEncode}